 It has come to my attention over the last several months that I have an pretty signficant anger management problem that must be addressed with professional help.
 Do you know of any anger management groups in New York City?
 Or, could you recommend a resource that could help me locate a group for anger management?
 I am already in individual counseling, but I believe that I would benefit from the group dynamic.

-It's not unusual to try one or more groups (or therapists) before finding the one that is most helpful to you.
+It’s also good to keep in mind that it's not unusual to try one or more groups (or mental health professionals) before finding the one that's most helpful to you.
 Perhaps asking around, making a few calls, and exploring all of your options will help you find the solution you seek.
-Best of luck finding a counseling style that works for you!Alice!
+Best of luck finding a counseling style that works for you!